bytecodealliance/wasm-micro-runtime/doc/wamr_api.md

 ```

 **Base library**<br/>
 Basic support for communication, timers, etc is available.
-You can refer to the header file ```lib/app-libs/base/wasm_app.h``` which contains the definitions for request and response API's, event pub/sub API's and timer API's.
+You can refer to the header files ```core/app-framework/base/app/wa-inc/request.h``` and ```core/app-framework/base/app/wa-inc/timer_wasm_app.h```, which contain the definitions for request and response API's, event pub/sub API's and timer API's.
 Please note that these API's require the native implementations.
 The API set is listed below:
 ``` C
 typedef void(*request_handler_f)(request_t *) ;